spotlightpa/poor-richard/content/news/2023-01-04-SPLROZFAQ.md

 Republican leaders, meanwhile, say Rozzi “<a href="https://www.pahousegop.com/News/31708/Latest-News/Republican-Leaders-Congratulate-Rep-Mark-Rozzi-on-Being-Elected-Speaker-of-the-House">pledged to become an independent</a>,” which would give the chamber a 101-101-1 split when at full complement.

+“We spoke to Speaker Rozzi yesterday after session and we continue to believe what he committed to publicly in his address and what he promised to our leaders privately about fully becoming an independent has not changed,” state Rep. Bryan Cutler (R., Lancaster) said.
+“We continue to believe having a fully independent speaker is the best path forward given the realities of this session.”

 Rozzi declined to say anything about his registration Tuesday.
 He did state that he will not caucus with either party.

 ## Who is Joanna McClinton?